 What is procrastination?

-Procrastination is to delay until tomorrow the important things or difficult work we can do today.
-It is normal for us human beings to avoid what we perceived and felt to be difficult or challenging situations.
+Procrastination is delaying until tomorrow the important things or difficult work we can do today.
+It is normal for us human beings to avoid what we perceive and feel to be challenging situations.
 Our brains make us avoid “danger”, so it finds excuses by making us do things that are easy or pleasurable.
 We procrastinate to escape or avoid because of fear.
 It is an instinct that when left unchecked turns into a destructive and unproductive habit.

 Based on this simple definition, procrastination is more of a problem with how to manage emotion than how to manage time.
 It is not the cause of laziness too.
 I will explore more of these ideas in future articles.

-You can replace a bad habit with good.
+You can replace a bad habit with a good habit.
 You can turn a good habit into discipline.
 Good habits and discipline are cures to procrastination.

 Filipinos are very much familiar with Mañana or Mamaya Na Habit.
 The problem with tomorrow is that it never comes.
 So, we delay our work until it is too late.
 Learn more about Manana Habit.